Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: On General Threshold Model

 Finally, since each $f_v(\cdot)$ is assumed to be submodular, it is easy to see that each $f_v'(\cdot)$ is submodular by our definition.
 Thus, $I_{G',F'}$ is a submodular model.
-This, combined with Eqn.~(\ref{eqn:coupling2}), proves the proposition. \end{proof}
+This, combined with Equation~(\ref{eqn:coupling2}), proves the proposition. \end{proof}